AndresGQuiros/COMSOL-PEST_iES/README.md

 factors.dat and ppcov.mat files are necessary to run the inversion with pilot points (but are not included here because of its size >200 mb).

-PPK2FACG and PPCOV funcionalities from the PEST GWutils suite are necessary.
+**PPK2FACG** and **PPCOV** funcionalities from the PEST GWutils suite are necessary.
 Run these applications before running the inversion using the relevant pilot point and structure files provided in this folder.

-Run PPK2FACG to compute the kriging factors using the PP.pts file, the zone.xyz nodal file and the struct.dat structure file provided.
+Run **PPK2FACG** to compute the kriging factors using the PP.pts file, the zone.xyz nodal file and the struct.dat structure file provided.
 See p.
 191 of the PEST GW data utilities Part B document.
 Name factors.dat as interpolation factors file.
 These will be used by the FAC2G utility during the inversion and the details are in the fac2g.in file.

-To generate a covariance file that pestpp-ies will use run PPCOV.
+A covariance file is required by pestpp-ies.
+To generate the covariance matrix with the structure file provided it is necessary to run **PPCOV**.
 See p.
 191 of the PEST GW data utilities Part B document.
-Use as name ppcov.mat that is included in the param.unc file and then used in the PEST control file for the ies [++ parcov(param.unc)].
+Use as output name ppcov.mat.
+This will be used in the param.unc file and then added to the PEST control file options [++ parcov(param.unc)].

 ## Run the inversion